 To get your $500 certificate, you go to https://www.fordsalutesthosewhoserve.com and print out a certificate which you bring to the dealership with your military ID

 There is also a $1000 and $750 discount that are occasionally offered.
 In the last 6 months, Ford has sent me the $1000 offer twice.
-The key to qualify for this offer is be patient or to register for the standard $500 offer, typically within 2-3 months they will send you a personal increased offer.
-I think it is a way to incentivize you to come back and buy their car incase you forgot about them.
-No matter the reason, its an extra $500 in your pocket above the standard offer.
+The key to qualifying for this offer is to be patient or to register for the standard $500 offer, typically within 2-3 months they will send you a personal increased offer.
+I think it is a way to incentivize you to come back and buy their car in case you forgot about them.
+No matter the reason, it’s an extra $500 in your pocket above the standard offer.

 I was able to get my F-150 at a great deal.
 Here are a couple of suggestions.

 - Check out online car forums beforehand.
 I searched several “what did you pay for your truck” forums to find out the cheapest price other people were walking away with on the same model I wanted.
 That way you can walk into the dealership with a hard figure you want them to beat.
 You want to walk out of the dealership with the lowest price anybody has ever gotten on the vehicle.

 - Call multiple dealerships in multiple cities.
 For example, Fresno (CA) and Seattle (WA) are on average 8% higher than the national average.
 It may be worth driving 40 miles in order to save $1500.
 Here is a list of the 10 cheapest and most expensive cities to buy a car in